 CITY OF GREENFIELD WASTEWATER UTILITY

-POSITION: Wastewater Utility Apprentice Operator 1 – 6
+POSITION: Wastewater Utility Senior Operator

 JOB CATEGORY: LTC (Labor, Trades and Crafts)

 DATE WRITTEN: November 2024 STATUS: Full-time

 DATE REVISED: FLSA STATUS: Non-exempt

 The following essential job functions comprise a summary of job duties, requirements, and responsibilities contained in the job description prepared for this position.
 The job description will serve as the primary document in the selection and hiring process and constitutes the context for incumbent job performance and evaluation.
 To perform this position successfully, an individual must be able to perform each essential duty.
 This position is required to follow the regulations & guidelines of the Wastewater Utility Apprenticeship Program.
 The requirements listed in this document are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.